Speech Therapy Treatments For Tongue Tie

 Unfortunately, the causes of tongue tie are still a bit of a mystery.

-• Tongue tie is more common in males than females
+Tongue tie is more common in babies with a family history of the condition.

-• Some cases of tongue tie have been connected to genetic factors
+Additionally, some cases of tongue tie have specific genetic factors.

 In this next section we’ll look at the signs to look out for if you suspect your child is experiencing tongue tie.